zhulf0804/PointPillars/README.md

 - It can be run without installing [Spconv](https://github.com/traveller59/spconv), [mmdet](https://github.com/open-mmlab/mmdetection) or [mmdet3d](https://github.com/open-mmlab/mmdetection3d).
 - Only one detection network (PointPillars) was implemented in this repo, so the code may be more easy to read.
-- Sincere thanks for the great open-souce architectures [mmcv](https://github.com/open-mmlab/mmcv), [mmdet](https://github.com/open-mmlab/mmdetection) and [mmdet3d](https://github.com/open-mmlab/mmdetection3d), which helps me to learn 3D detetion and implement this repo.
+- Sincere thanks for the great open-source architectures [mmcv](https://github.com/open-mmlab/mmcv), [mmdet](https://github.com/open-mmlab/mmdetection) and [mmdet3d](https://github.com/open-mmlab/mmdetection3d), which helps me to learn 3D detetion and implement this repo.

 ## mAP on KITTI validation set (Easy, Moderate, Hard)